Pwntario Team Blog

 Intro

-There was recently a Twitter discussion around PowerShell download cradles and the User Agents they use.
+There was recently a Twitter around PowerShell download cradles and the User Agents they use.
 I decided to take a look via IDS.

 Methodology